zabdulmanea/neighborhood-map/README.md

 * **Google Maps API - v3** used to show the neighborhood map and generate the favorite locations markers.
 * **Foursquare Places API - v2** used as a third-party API that provides more information about the  favorite locations when clicking on the map markers.
 * **Knockout JS Library - v3.5** used to implement the Model-View-ViewModel pattern.
-* **Material Design Lite (MDL) - v1.3** CDN based that provides a material design domponents in CSS, JS and HTML.
+* **Material Design Lite (MDL) - v1.3** CDN based that provides a material design components in CSS, JS and HTML.
 It aims to optimize for cross-device use, gracefully degrade in older browsers, and offer an experience that is immediately accessible.

 ## Files Included